micmejia/bible-dump/AMPC/Jonah/Jonah 1.md

-Arise, go to [^b]Nineveh, that great city, and proclaim against it, for their wickedness has come up before Me.
+Arise, go to Nineveh, that great city, and proclaim against it, for their wickedness has come up before Me.